OneIdentity/safeguard-api-tutorial/README.md

 with Safeguard is to become comfortable using the APIs, the open source SDKs, and the scripting libraries created to support those APIs.

+## Support

+One Identity open source projects are supported through **One Identity GitHub issues** and the [One Identity Community](https://www.oneidentity.com/community/).
+This includes all scripts, plugins, SDKs, modules, code snippets or other solutions.
+For assistance with any One Identity GitHub project, **please raise a new Issue on the issues page of that particular One Identity GitHub project**.
+For questions on this API tutorial or hands on labs, you may raise an issue on [the issues page of this repository](https://github.com/OneIdentity/safeguard-api-tutorial/issues), or you may also visit the [One Identity Community](https://www.oneidentity.com/community/) to ask your questions.
+Requests for assistance made through official One Identity Support will be referred back to GitHub and the One Identity Community forums where those requests can benefit all users.

 ## Safeguard for Privileged Passwords (SPP)

 Safeguard for Privileged Passwords (SPP) is built with an API-first design.